giulong/spectrum/docs/README.md

   profiles: my-profile,another-one
 ```

-> You can also choose to provide your own variable:
+> You can also choose to provide your own variable, which could be useful to create and leverage your own naming convention for env variables.

 {% include copyCode.html %}